-- Is to correct a congenital abnormality (severe birth defect) including cleft lip, webbed fingers or toes; - Is performed to treat a Sickness or Injury; - Is required by the Women's Health and Cancer Rights Act (i.e., reconstruction of the breast on which a mastectomy has been performed or surgery and reconstruction of the other breast to produce symmetrical appearance, and physical complications of all stages of a mastectomy, including lymphedemas).
+- Is to correct a congenital abnormality (severe birth defect) including cleft lip, webbed fingers or toes; - Is performed to treat a Sickness, Injury, or complication resulting from non-covered treatment or service;

+• Is required by the Women's Health and Cancer Rights Act (i.e., reconstruction of the breast on which a mastectomy has been performed or surgery and reconstruction of the other breast to produce symmetrical appearance, and physical complications of all stages of a mastectomy, including lymphedemas).
 Coverage will be provided for such care as is determined by the attending Physician in consultation with the patient.